Purépero de Echaíz: Demographics

+Culture

 Festivals

 The most important festival in Purépero is in honor of John the Baptist, the patron saint of the town, and is held from June 20 to June 25.
 The celebrations of this festival on June 24 include dances performed by various occupational groups including bakers, horse trainers, blacksmiths, and reboceros.
 Pureperenses living within Mexico and settled abroad often return to celebrate this occasion.

 Other feast days are celebrated in Purépero de Echáiz as well.
 The festival of Saint Isidore is celebrated in Purépero on May 15 with a parade of wagons.
 On November 22, the festival of Saint Cecilia is celebrated with a parade and performances by the local mariachi group Ordaz and the Cendejas.
 The feast of the Virgin of Guadalupe is celebrated on December 12.

 The people of Purépero also celebrate civic holidays and observances such as the Fiestas Patrias.